David Rubenstein Biography

 • Tsinghua University – former Chairman of the School of Economics and Management

-• World Economic Forum – board member
+• World Economic Forum – Board of Trustees member

 References